Newfs in Literature

 "The Guest" (1855) by Charles Dickens

-Another Christmas-themed short story from the man who gave us "A Christmas Carol," this one includes a more-or-less incidental mention of a Newf.
+Another Christmas-themed short story from the man who gave us "A Christmas Carol," this one includes a Newf who discovers evidence of murder.

 Little Dorritt (1855-57) by Charles Dickens